The Chemical Brothers: 2018–2021: No Geography

-On 10 January 2018, the Chemical Brothers confirmed production of their ninth album, No Geography, via Instagram and other social media platforms.
+On 10 January 2018, the Chemical Brothers confirmed production of their ninth album via Instagram and other social media platforms.
 They released their first song in three years on 28 September 2018, titled "Free Yourself", from the forthcoming album.
 On 7 March 2019, Formula 1 announced a collaboration with the Chemical Brothers, which was released the next day in the form of the song "We've Got To Try".

 The Chemical Brothers' ninth studio album, No Geography, was released on 12 April 2019 to positive reviews.
 In 2020, the album won three Grammy Awards including Best Dance/Electronic Album, Best Dance Recording, and Best Music Video.

-In 2019, "We've Got to Try" won the overall award and "Best Director" category at the Berlin Music Video Awards.
+"We've Got to Try" won the overall award and "Best Director" category at the 2019 Berlin Music Video Awards.
 The video for "Eve of Destruction", directed by Ollie Tong, took the 2nd place at the 2020 edition in the Best Art Director category.

-2021–present: biography and For That Beautiful Feeling
+2021–present: For That Beautiful Feeling

 On 22 April 2021, the Chemical Brothers released a then non-album single, "The Darkness That You Fear", with another song, "Work Energy Principle", being released as a B-side on 15 July.

-On 17 March 2023, the Chemical Brothers released the second single, "No Reason". with the B-Side in form of "All of a Sudden" being released on 28 April alongside the Vinyl version of the single.
+On 19 July 2023, the Chemical Brothers announced their tenth studio album, For That Beautiful Feeling, releasing singles "No Reason", "Live Again" (featuring Halo Maud), "Skipping Like A Stone" (featuring Beck) and title track "For That Beautiful Feeling" prior to its release on 8 September 2023.

-On 28 June, 2028, the Chemical Brothers released the third single, "Live Again" (featuring Halo Maud); they also announced that a biography, titled Paused in Cosmic Reflection, would be coming out in late October.
+Alongside the album, announced that a biography, titled Paused in Cosmic Reflection, would be coming out in late October.

-On 21 August, 2023, the Chemical Brothers released the fourth single "Skipping Like A Stone", the second collaboration with Beck, after their 2015 single, "Wide Open".

-On 5 September, 2023, the Chemical Brothers released the fifth, the titular single "For That Beautiful Feeling", alongside a short snipped of another album track "Goodbye", which was previously chosen by the community via the mailing list.